blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 | Saving Throws | Intelligence, Wisdom |

 ## Skills
-Choose 4 from the following:
-- Religion
-- Arcana
-- History
-- Deception
-- Investigation
-- Insight
+You are proficient in the following skills:
-- Persuasion
+- Alchemy
-- Stealth
+- Chemistry
-- Sleight of Hand
+- Mathematics

 ## Starting Equipment
 - Alchemy Kit